Lauro199471/CECS-528/1. Algorthims Overture/README.md

   <li><i>G<sup>ii</sup></i> = the odd vertices of the graph ( in this case we have 2 odd vertices) </li>
 </ul>
 <br>
-Now consider that the two odd vertices share an edge together like so, <br>
+Now consider that the two odd vertices share an edge together like so, <br><br>
 <p align="center">
   <img src="https://user-images.githubusercontent.com/13907836/52169282-70e88480-26ea-11e9-8ad5-fb39469ad8f8.png">
 </p>